LauraRuis/do-pigs-fly/README.md

 To change this like in the paper, adjust the code in `_wrap_in_template()` in `prompting.py`.

 ## Visualise results
-For this section, unzip `results.zip`.
-It does not contain all the results in the paper, because those are too large for GitHub, but it contains the results for InstructGPT and Cohere's models, and for OPT-175B.
+For this section, unzip `results_preview.zip`.
+It does not contain all the results in the paper, because those are too large for GitHub, but it contains the results for gpt-4, cohere-command-52b, and OPT-175b.
 If you want all results from the paper, find them <a href="https://drive.google.com/file/d/1hWcuUpcNef0OGnbS_1PJmFR-LCoG2_oa/view?usp=sharing" target="_blank">**here on drive**</a>.
-To use that file, download it and place `all_results.json` in the folder `error_analysis`.
+To use that file, download it and place `all_results.json` in the folder `error_analysis_preview`.
-First unzip `results.zip`, then run:
+First unzip `results_preview.zip`, then run:

 ```bash
 >> python -m src.error_analysis